OpenID Connect Authentication

 Outgoing proxies

-Some OpenID authentication features require Workbench to make a call to an external service over HTTP or HTTPS; for example, to retrieve the provider’s OpenID configuration from a known endpoint.
-If your environment requires an HTTP or HTTPS proxy for outbound requests, you must set the appropriate proxy environment variables for Workbench’s server process so that it uses the proxy when making the request.
+Some OpenID authentication features require Workbench to call an external service over HTTP or HTTPS, such as retrieving the provider’s OpenID configuration from a known endpoint.
+If your environment requires an HTTP or HTTPS proxy for outbound requests, the appropriate proxy environment variables must be set for Workbench’s server process so that it uses the proxy when making the request.
+See the Outgoing Proxies section for more information on configuring these variables.

 Troubleshooting